SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "The following example uses method chaining with methods of the class "cl_abap_random_int to get a random integer value (in the range of 1 - 3).
-"The get_next method has a returning parameter, and returns and integer value.
+"The get_next method has a returning parameter, and returns an integer value.
 DO 5 TIMES.
   DATA(s3) = |{ some_string WIDTH = 10 ALIGN = cl_abap_random_int=>create( seed = cl_abap_random=>seed( )
                                                   min  = 1 max = 3 )->get_next( ) }<---|.